creacore-team/event-ts/README.md

 ## dispatchEvent

-The method  `dispatchEvent` allow to unsubscribe to an event it takes 2 mandatory parameters and one optional.
+The method  `dispatchEvent` allow to unsubscribe to an event.
+It takes 2 mandatory parameters and one optional.

 ```typescript
 EventManager.dispatchEvent(eventCtor, emitter, async, bypassQueue) : success